Are you interested in live streaming your church’s events?

 Your camera will most likely depend on the size of your church and your budget.
 Small churches should be fine with just using an external webcam to film their masses.
 With only a small area to cover in the shot, a webcam will be an inexpensive and efficient way of capturing it.
 If you are using a simple external webcam then just connect it to the top of your laptop.

-For bigger churches with a bigger budget, you should be looking at getting a couple hundred dollar video camera.
+For bigger churches with a bigger budget, you should be looking at getting a couple of hundred dollar video camera.
 With services held every week and different events going on throughout the year, it’d be a wise decision to get something that is going to be durable and give your live streams and VoDs (Video on Demand) great quality video.

 To set up DV (digital video) camera(s) you’ll want to use a tripod so you can get a steady shot.
 Do some research on the camera to make sure you can use it for live streaming and is compatible with the encoder and live streaming service you will use.